Cluckhead/Bang/Docs/README.md

 **Important Note on Date Formats:**

-Throughout this application, date processing logic (especially when identifying date columns in input files) should be flexible.
-Aim to handle common formats like `YYYY-MM-DD`, `DD/MM/YYYY`, and `YYYY-MM-DDTHH:MM:SS` where appropriate, particularly during initial data loading and column identification steps.
-While pre-processing steps might standardize dates to `YYYY-MM-DD`, initial parsing should be robust.
+Throughout this application, date processing logic (especially when identifying date columns in input files) is now fully flexible.
+The loader will handle common formats like `YYYY-MM-DD`, `DD/MM/YYYY`, and ISO 8601 (`YYYY-MM-DDTHH:MM:SS`) where appropriate, particularly during initial data loading and column identification steps.
+If a date cannot be parsed with these, pandas' flexible parser is used as a final fallback.
+This ensures robust handling of a wide variety of date formats in your data files.

 ISIN is used as the primary identifier for securities, and is stored in the `w_secs.csv` file.